Veronica (plant): Food and medicine

 Veronica americana is edible and nutritious, as are most species in the genus Veronica, and is reported to have a flavor similar to watercress.
+Native Americans used Veronica species as an expectorant tea to alleviate bronchial congestion associated with asthma and allergies.
 The plant can be confused with skullcap and other members of the mint family.
 Members of the mint family have square sided stems, and Veronica species have rounded stems.

 Veronica sp. herb has been used in the traditional Austrian medicine internally (as tea) for treatment of disorders of the nervous system, respiratory tract, cardiovascular system, and metabolism.

 Ground cover

 Several Veronica species and cultivars are cultivated for use as ground cover.

 As weeds

 Several species of speedwell are sometimes considered weeds in lawns.
 Some of the more common of these are Persian speedwell (V. persica), creeping speedwell (V. filiformis), corn speedwell (V. arvensis), germander speedwell (V. chamaedrys), and ivy-leaved speedwell (V. hederifolia).
 It is often difficult to tell one species from another.
 There are five to seven species of speedwell in Michigan alone that are easily confused.